On the Picard group of the stable module category for infinite groups: Some Computations

-\subsection{Countable Locally Finite $p$-Groups}
+\subsection{Countable locally finite $p$-groups}

+Recall that throughout this document, $k$ denotes a field of prime characteristic $p$.
 In this section we will use Corollary \ref{exact sequence for picard groups} to compute the Picard group of the stable module category for countable locally finite $p$-groups, at least as an abstract abelian group.
 Recall that a group $G$ is called \textit{a locally finite $p$–group} if every finitely generated subgroup is a finite $p$–group.
 The following result is well known (see for example \cite[Lemma 1.A.9]{KW}).

 \begin{proposition} Let $G$ be a locally finite group.
 Then $G$ is countable if and only if there is an ascending chain of finite subgroups such that In this case, we will say that $G_1\leq G_2\leq G_3\leq...$ is a \textit{tower} for $G$. \end{proposition}